Accelerated Sequential Posterior Inference via Reuse for Gravitational-Wave Analyses

 Looking forward, the framework offers clear paths for further improvement.
-Enhanced \gls{smc} methods, including gradient-based proposals~\cite{buchholz2021adaptive} and recycling of particles across iterations~\cite{LeThuNguyen:2014,Karamanis:2025persistent} could provide order-of-magnitude accelerations beyond those reported here.
-Since \gls{smc} is naturally parallelizable, \gls{aspire} is well suited to GPUs and high-performance computing environments, and can be adapted for real-time or low-latency applications.
-Furthermore, one could explore alternative methods to \gls{smc} such as other tempered \gls{mcmc} approaches~\cite{Wolfe:2022nkv,Graham:2017}.
+Future improvements, including gradient-based proposals~\cite{buchholz2021adaptive} and particle recycling~\cite{LeThuNguyen:2014,Karamanis:2025persistent}, could further accelerate \gls{aspire}.
+Since \gls{smc} is naturally parallelizable, the framework is well suited to GPU and low-latency applications.
+Furthermore, alternative schemes for tempering and sequential updates could be explored~\cite{1998physics...3008N,Graham:2017,2024arXiv240812057S}.
 These developments position \gls{aspire} to benefit directly from advances in both algorithms and computing hardware.

 Beyond methodological advances, \gls{aspire} has a wide range of potential applications.
-In gravitational-wave astronomy, it can support systematic waveform-model comparisons, large-scale tests of General Relativity, rapid reanalyses of candidate events, and efficient updates of entire catalogs as models improve.
+In gravitational-wave astronomy, it can support systematic waveform model comparisons, large-scale tests of General Relativity, rapid reanalyses of candidate events, and efficient updates of entire catalogs as models improve.
 It could be used to refine approximate posterior estimates from low-latency approaches~\cite{Dax:2022pxd,Fairhurst:2023idl,Nitz:2024nhj}.
-Early-warning and low-latency pipelines~\cite{Morisaki:2023kuq,CabournDavies:2024hea} could incorporate \gls{aspire} to refine source characterization in real time.
+Early warning and low-latency pipelines~\cite{Morisaki:2023kuq,CabournDavies:2024hea} could incorporate \gls{aspire} to refine source characterization in real time.
 The framework also extends naturally to other fields where competing models abound, such as reinterpreting particle physics measurements under alternative theoretical models~\cite{Gartner:2024muk} or reanalysing cosmological data when performing Bayesian model comparison~\cite{Arjona:2021uxs,Lane:2023ndt}.
 By enabling fast and unbiased reanalyses, \gls{aspire} opens the way to scalable and systematic Bayesian inference across diverse scientific domains.